 Who Is Satoshi Nakamoto?
 CoinFlip Investigates Bitcoin’s Founder

 Bitcoin is known worldwide for introducing a new level of transparency to the world of financial technology.
 All transactions on the blockchain are public, traceable, and permanently stored within the Bitcoin network.
-Despite this unprecedented transparency, bitcoin is shrouded in one of FinTech’s greatest mysteries - who really invented bitcoin?
+Despite this unprecedented transparency, the world's first and most valuable cryptocurrency is shrouded in one of FinTech’s greatest mysteries - who really invented Bitcoin?

 The Bitcoin white paper is the document that started it all.
 In 2009, a paper published under the name Satoshi Nakamoto detailed for the very first time a compelling vision of a peer-to-peer electronic cash system.
 The name Satoshi Nakamoto is believed to be a pseudonym used to conceal the identity of the true creator.
 Satoshi hasn’t been heard from since 2011 when he sent an email to a friend saying that he had “moved on to other things.”

 After that, Satoshi Nakamoto disappeared without a trace, leaving many questions about the true identity of bitcoin's inventor.

 What We Know About Satoshi Nakamoto

 The idea that later became bitcoin began in the early 2000s via an email chain between a group of advocates for privacy via cryptography known as cypherpunks.
 The cypherpunks were programmers who specialized in inventing techniques for secure communication and believed cryptography was a promising avenue to social and political change.

 According to messages from this email chain, Satoshi began coding the first version of Bitcoin sometime in 2007 and shared some of his ideas with other cryptographers in 2008.
 After that, Satoshi began to share his work with a broader audience than those on the cypherpunk mailing list.